“Childless” taxpayers and the Earned Income Credit

 - Be the taxpayer’s child or sibling, including descendants of either, or the taxpayer’s eligible foster child.

 What happens when more than one taxpayer can claim a child?

 When a taxpayer “wins” the tie-breaker rule to claim a child**, the child is treated as the qualifying child of only that taxpayer and not of anyone else.
 The family member who claims David claims all the child-related tax benefits that apply.
-For instance, Ella can’t let her parents claim David for the dependent exemption and keep the EIC for taxpayers with children for herself.
+For instance, Ella can’t let her parents claim David for the child tax credit and keep the EIC for taxpayers with children for herself.